hashicorp/terraform-provider-google/website/docs/r/dataproc_job.html.markdown

 * `properties` - (Optional) A mapping of property names to values, used to configure PySpark.
 Properties that conflict with values set by the Cloud Dataproc API may be overwritten.
 Can include properties set in `/etc/spark/conf/spark-defaults.conf` and classes in user code.

-* `logging_config.driver_log_levels`- (Optional) The per-package log levels for the driver.
+* `logging_config.driver_log_levels`- (Required) The per-package log levels for the driver.
 This may include 'root' package name to configure rootLogger.
 Examples: 'com.google = FATAL', 'root = INFO', 'org.apache = DEBUG'

 The `spark_config` block supports: